 Blakeney In North Norfolk is a pretty picture postcard village that is frequently photographed

 Blakeney is a popular destination with holiday makers

-There is lots to do & see in this stunning unspoilt part of North Norfolk and lots of great places to eat & drink locally, many within walking distance of Gardeners cottage.
+There is lots to do & see in Blakeney Norfolk as this is a stunning unspoilt part of North Norfolk with lots of great places to eat & drink locally, many within walking distance of Gardeners cottage.
 In summer the Quay at Blakeney is full of sailing boats & children play at low tide in the water.
 At high tide the quay is great for crab fishing.
 Blakeney is also very popular with artists, bird watchers and photographers, and there is a photo opportunity at every turn.

-Lots of pretty cottages and lokes make Blakeney full of period charm
+Lots of pretty cottages and lokes make Blakeney in Norfolk full of period charm

-Discover the narrow alleyways known as ‘lokes’ leading off the High Street, filled with hollyhocks each summer leading to the traditional flint cottages.
+Discover the narrow alleyways in Blakeney known as ‘lokes’ leading off the High Street, filled with hollyhocks each summer leading to the traditional flint cottages.
 Blakeney is also well known for its pretty traditional fishermens cottages, many of which are now holiday cottages.

-Mix in the appeal of boating and wildlife, legendary tales of piracy and smuggling and you have Blakeney...., probably the most attractive village on North Norfolk's fabled heritage coastline.
-Blakeney is very popular with sailors and in summer the quay is lined with families crab fishing and children playing, swimming and mud sliding in the water.
+Mix in the appeal of boating and wildlife, legendary tales of piracy and smuggling and you have Blakeney Norfolk...., probably the most attractive village on North Norfolk's fabled heritage coastline.
+Blakeney is very popular with sailors and in summer Blakeney quay is lined with families crab fishing and children playing, swimming and mud sliding in the water.

 Blakeney is also popular with walkers and bird watchers

 The coastal path has now been fully repaired and is more popluar then ever and you can once again walk to Cley or Morston.
 There is an abundance of wildlife here and in particular wild birds.

-Many people also just come to sit in their car and look at the beautiful views and watch the activities on the water.
+Many people also just come to Blakeney to sit in their car and look at the beautiful views and watch the activities on the water.

 There are lots of places to eat and drink in Blakeney